sergiobrr/svelte-app/README.md

 It's made starting with official svelte app template.
 Follow instruction below to use it :-D

+P.S it uses the amazing Bulma as css framework

 ```bash
 npx degit sveltejs/template svelte-app
 cd svelte-app